matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 ```
 "formatted_body": This is awesome <img alt=\"flutterjoy\" title=\"flutterjoy\" height=\"32\" src=\"mxc://matrix.example.org/abc\" data-blurhash=\"LEHV6nWB2yk8pyo\" />
 ```

-Note that a BlurHash representation is really only applicable to media, and as such should only be used in conjunction with the following `m.room.message` msgtypes:

-* `m.image`
-* `m.video`

 To be clear: This does not replace thumbnails - it will be shown before they are downloaded.